 Contemporaneous work by Andreeva et. al gives definitions to formalize an AE scheme's security despite release of unverified plaintexts.
-Our own definitional approach is different; we formalize robust AE security, which incorporates the unverified-plaintext concern among its aspects.
-In claiming robust AE security for AEZ the unverified plaintext is, of course, the value M computed at line 115.
-Achieving robust AE implies that no harm would come of returning $(M, \perp)$ instead of $\perp$ at line 116.
+Our own definitional approach is different; we formalize robust AE security, which incorporates the unverified-plaintext concern among its aspects.1 In claiming robust AE security for AEZ the unverified plaintext is the value X computed at line 114.
+Achieving robust AE implies that no harm would come of returning (X, \perp) instead of \perp at line 116.